14islands/14islands-com-v2/app/blog/_posts/2015-12-09-building-for-good-seo-and-socal-sharing.md

 When people share links to our site on social networks, we have lots of control over how that information will show up.
 This is done by using the [Open Graph protocol](http://ogp.me/){:target="_blank"}.

 The Open Graph protocol is supported by a wide range of social platforms.
-For a given site, consider the target audience and optimise the Open Graph tags to make sure it previews well.
+For a given site, consider the target audience and optimise the Open Graph tags to make sure pages have nice previews.

 Here are few documentation pages from popular social sites: